fasalzaman/MB-901T00-Microsoft-Dynamics-365-Fundamentals/Instructions/Labs/LAB[MB-901]_M03Lab01_Sales.md

 1. In the **Dynamics 365 Sales Hub**, navigate to **Sales** > **Leads**.
 1. Select **Cameron Azadi**.
-1. Click **Qualify** button.
+1. Click **Qualify** button on the top menu bar.
+1. A dialog box will open to indicate that matching information has been found.
+Link the lead to the Microsoft account and the "Cameron Azadi" contact you entered earlier.
+1. Click **Continue**.

 **Note:** The lead will progress to Develop stage.

 ### Verify the notes created in the lead from Opportunities

 1. In the **Dynamics 365 Sales Hub**, navigate to **Sales** > **Opportunities**.
 1. Switch the view by clicking the dropdown menu and selecting **All Opportunities**.
-1. Click to select the opportunity **Likes our Xbox products for Cameron Azadi**.
+1. Click to select the opportunity **Likes our Xbox products** for Cameron Azadi.
 1. Note that the attachment and notes created in the lead form is also available in the opportunity form.
 1. In the **Timeline** section, click **+** to draft and send an **Email**.
 The email pop-up will appear.
 1. In the **Subject** field, type **Xbox X-Series**.
-1. Type a message such as “Hi Cameron, thank you for your interest in Xbox X-Series.
+1. Type a message such as “Hi Cameron, Thank you for your interest in the Xbox X-Series.
 We look forward to our meeting.”
 1. Optionally, from either the opportunity record or the related records such as contact record by navigating to it, in the background, you can copy and paste any information to the email message without losing the focus and save time.
 1. Click **Save**.
+1. Click **Send**.